DylanCope/reproducible_figures/README.md

 # Reproducible Figures

-A small utility to generate easily reproducible figures for scientific papers.
+A small Python utility to generate easily reproducible figures for scientific papers.
+I often find myself generating figures for papers and then having to go through needlessly tedious processes to regenerate them when I want to make a small change, so I made this package.
+By generating figures using this package a folder is created with the figure, the data used to generate the figure, and the code used to generate the figure.
+I recommend combining this with a version control system like git to track changes for your figures.

 ## Installation